NOTICE

 Boxed, Canned, and Ready-Made Items:

 1. 1.
-Bertolli Tomato and Basil Spaghetti sauce (not the organic one - it has soybean oil in it), some Meijer brand sauces (the Meijer Organics, generally), and some DeLallo sauces.
-Other marinaras could be fine as well, just check the labels.
-Note that just because one type of sauce by a certain manufacturer is safe, does not mean another sauce or an organic of that flavor by the same manufacturer is safe.
-I know it makes it horrible when shopping to find appropriate foods, especially when they change the ingredients to cut costs, but it is how it is.
+Some pre-made marinara-type spaghetti sauces.
+Check the labels to make sure.
+A lot can contain "natural flavors".
+Note that, just because one type of sauce by a certain manufacturer is safe, does not mean another sauce or an organic of that flavor by the same manufacturer is safe.
+I know this fact makes it horrible when shopping to find appropriate foods, especially when they change the ingredients to cut costs, but it is how it is.

 1. 2.
 Most gelatins.
 Gelatin tends to be made from animal products, but there are a few out there that are vegetable based.
 I avoid these in general, but feel free to try these out if you wish.
 There is normally more information on the web, on labels or there is a number you can call for more information.

-1. 4.
-Bush's Beans (kidney, pinto, black, chili, baked, etc.), except for possibly their Honey Baked Beans (use your discretion when determining to eat this product or not).
+1. 5.
+Bush's Beans (kidney, pinto, black, chili, baked, etc.).
+There website states, "None of our Bush’s® Baked Beans products contain any of the nine major allergens as defined by Food Allergen Labeling and consumer Protection Act of 2004 (FALCPA)."
 (Some other types of beans, like kidney, pinto, black, etc., may be soy-free as well no matter what brand, but always double check labels to be certain.)

 2.

-1. 6.
-Honest Earth Club Creamy Mash Potatoes claim to be soy-free.
+1. 7.
+Honest Earth Creamy Mash Potatoes claim to be soy-free.
 They have a few other types that claim to be soy-free, but this particular flavor/type is your best bet.

 Condiments (Sauces, Toppings, Spreads, Etc.):